knjcode/autometa/README.md

 ### Basic example

-Generate test-note.xml from note-example.xlsx as mentioned in overview above.
+Generate data from note-example.xlsx as mentioned in overview above.

     $ autometa note-example.xlsx